List of Sailor Moon characters: Shingo Tsukino

 Shingo Tsukino (月野 進悟, Tsukino Shingo) is Usagi's younger brother, making her the only Sailor Guardian with a known sibling.
 His influence in her life is alternately helpful and mocking; he considers her well-meaning, but also an accident-prone crybaby.
-He generally does not get along with her very well and sometimes gets into arguments with her, but they care for and love each other.
+Shingo generally does not get along with Usagi very well and sometimes gets into arguments with her, but they care for and love each other.
 Though unaware of his sister's true identity, Shingo is impressed by the urban legends of Sailor Moon and Sailor V, especially Sailor Moon because she rescued him from Dark Kingdom forces early in her career.
 Like his older sister, he enjoys video games, but unlike her, is a diligent student.
 Shingo's favorite book is Shonen J*mp (a reference to the manga anthology Weekly Shōnen Jump).
 In the anime, Shingo appears in several episodes of the first season, but appears less frequently afterwards.

 In the live-action series, Shingo dislikes much of what his sister and mother do, and does not care much for life in general.
 In the video game Sailor Moon: Another Story, Shingo is kidnapped by the villains in an attempt to force Usagi to hand over the Silver Crystal.

-In Japanese, Shingo was voiced by Chiyoko Kawashima in the original series until her retirement in 2001, with Seira Ryū taking over the role in Crystal.
+In Japanese, Chiyoko Kawashima voices Shingo in the original series, and by Seira Ryū in Crystal.
 In English, he is voiced by Julie Lemieux in the DIC/Cloverway English adaptation and by Nicolas Roye in the Viz Media English adaptation.
 In the live-action series, he is portrayed by Naoki Takeshi.